 Corrosion can strike hard and unexpectedly, with major consequences in terms of costs and safety.
-This is according to Arjan Mol, Professor of Corrosion technology and electrochemistry at TU Delft, in his inaugural address ‘Rust Roest’ on Wednesday, 17 April at TU Delft.
+This is according to Arjan Mol, Professor of <link en departments materials-science-and-engineering people corrosion-technology-and-electrochemistry>Corrosion technology and electrochemistry at TU Delft, in his inaugural address ‘Rust Roest’ on Wednesday, 17 April at TU Delft.
 Good integrated project management can prevent a lot of problems.

 "In the design and production of metal structures, all aspects of the project are generally taken into account.
 Unfortunately, corrosion management can often be neglected”, says TU Delft's Prof. Arjan Mol.
 “There’s often too much focus on price, putting measures to combat corrosion under pressure.
 As a result, it's highly likely that costs for maintaining and managing a structure will escalate later on.
 Good corrosion management can prevent this.”

 Effective protection against corrosion has a positive impact on the condition and lifespan of structures, as well as reducing costs and improving safety.

 In Mol's view, well thought-through choices are a top priority in the design process.
 Properly integrated project management is the key concept in this.
 "In practice, the main focus is on deadlines and budgets, and integrated corrosion management from design through to the end of the lifespan tends to be ignored”, Mol points out.